Beckwith Residential Support Services

 - A student lounge, voice-activated computer station, laundry facilities, and other features that had previously existed at Beckwith Hall

-Students living in the new facility will use Ikenberry Dining Hall, which is connected to Nugent Hall.
+Students living in the facility will use Ikenberry Dining Center, which is connected to Nugent Hall.
 This arrangement further integrates Beckwith students with the larger University of Illinois student community.
 The partnership with University Housing allows DRES to continue in its mission of providing the best programs and services in the country to college students with physical disabilities, and to be the leader in evidence-based practice and translational research that leads to improved services for students with disabilities at all universities.

 Transitional Disability Management Plan (TDMP)